Updated July 2020

 No, we’re not done yet.
 Here are a few collateral options that are incredibly important for internal purposes in addition to understanding your company’s true status in the marketplace:

 Time- and location-specific marketing events are great for B2C products, trade show booths and important demos.
 The collateral at these events only have a limited run, so the experience should be amplified and memorable.
 Things like pop-up ephemera, VR headsets, interactive floor plans and in-person samples create a buzz around your brand and allow your marketing, sales and event planning teams to work cohesively on innovative concepts that are sure to wow customers.

 Is this collateral you would share externally?
 No. But you should absolutely conduct regular site audits and share the results with internal stakeholders?
 Yes.
 That counts as collateral, too.

 Similar to a sitewide audit, a content audit goes into more detail about your content across all channels.
 Again, you need this intel to report ROI and to know how to tweak your campaigns.
 Format your findings into a slick document and brainstorm ways to improve your content.

 Not only should you audit your own marketing effectiveness, but you should apply the same due diligence to your primary, secondary and tertiary competitors as well.
 What you uncover serves as the framework for your go-to-market strategy.
 Every department in your company should have this information bookmarked.

 30. Buyer personas

 It doesn’t matter if it’s 1918, 2018 or 2118, understanding your buyers is Business 101.
-Researching and developing detailed, formatted buyer personas isn’t just a marketing objective; its utility is universal to your entire organization, from sales to customer service to product dev.
+Researching and developing detailed, formatted buyer personas isn’t just an inbound marketing objective; its utility is universal to your entire organization, from sales to customer service to product dev.